Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Coastal areas: sea-level-rise risks.

-• Health: increasing heatwaves and associated diseases.
+• Health: more frequent heatwaves and associated illness.

 International examples